 One Weston practice manager was able to describe a particular example of how the new system had worked for a patient.

-The CCG was awarded £400,000 by NHS England to work with Weston and Worle GP practices to support GP retention and help improve services for patients in Weston, Worle, Banwell and Winscombe as part of the Healthy Weston programme.
+We were awarded £400,000 by NHS England to work with Weston and Worle GP practices to support GP retention and help improve services for patients in Weston, Worle, Banwell and Winscombe as part of the Healthy Weston programme.

 The Weston and Worle area is one of only seven ISS sites created across the country, and secured the funding due to greater number of GPs and nurses nearing retirement age, the ratio of patients to GPs, and the long-term recruitment and retention problems.